polymonster/pmbuild/readme.md

 # config.jsn

+Configs are written in jsn, a relaxed alternative to json.
 Define build pipeline stages in a `config.jsn` file.
 A `profile` groups together `tasks` for a particular platform and we can define `tools` to run for each task.

 ```c++
 {